egel/blog/content/blog/tasting_of_arch_linux.md

 pacstrap /mnt base base-devel # most basic packages
 ```

-If you don't want to install anything more for now, you can omit below packages, but I recomend to install them also just for more efficient usage before setuping the `network-manager`.
+If you don't want to install anything more for now, you can omit below packages, but I recommend to install them also just for more efficient usage before setting up the `network-manager`.

 ```shell
 pacstrap /mnt dialog wpa_supplicant network-manager-applet ldns # for connecting via wifi-menu after install